-Cybersecurity Awareness Month: Social Engineering
+Cybersecurity Awareness: Social Engineering

 1. Manipulation Tactics: Social engineers use tactics like impersonation, phishing, and pretexting to gain your trust.
 Recognizing these tactics is your first line of defense.